-The IJB will publish an annual delivery plan that will tell everyone the specific actions it is going to take each year to make these changes happen.
-The annual delivery plan can be found here (link to be added).
+The Dundee Health and Social Care Partnership will publish an annual delivery plan that will tell everyone the specific actions it is going to take each year to make these changes happen.
+The annual delivery plan can be found on the DHSCP Strategic Planning webpage.

 The IJB's performance framework will set out how the IJB will measure their progress towards making these changes and tell the public about this.
-The performance framework and performance reports can be found here (link to be added).
+The performance framework and performance reports can be found on the DHSCP Strategic Planning webpage.